manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## **Upstream** and **Origin**: what are these?

-	 You would come across these terms *upstream* and *origin* while working with git.
+	 You will come across these terms *upstream* and *origin* while working with git.
 Though both are repos but indicate different locations.

-	 - *upstream* - is the main repo (Eg: oracle-livelabs/learning-library, em-omc, database)
+	 - *upstream* - is the main repo (remote).
+For example, `oracle-livelabs/database`, `em-omc`, `common`, and so on
-	 - *origin* - is the fork repo (manish-garodia/repo, etc) in your account
+	 - *origin* - is the fork repo in your account.
+For example, `manish-garodia/database`

-	 If you run a `fetch` or `merge` on `upstream`, you are talking to the `main` repo.
+	 When you run a `fetch` or `merge` on `upstream`, you are talking to the `main` repo.
 But if you point to `origin`, then your communication is with your fork.

 	----
 	## **Fetch** vs **Pull**